 Miki Miki is a gem of a women’s fashion boutique in Eygalières.
 Owner Michela Franzoso (Miki) knows a lot about fashion, quality materials and her clients’ tastes.
 The collection at Miki Miki is curated by Franzoso, who visits her Tuscan contacts in Arezzo several times a year.
 Discover limited edition designs by Italian designers, including Miki Miki private labels.
 Read more.

 Rose de Bagatelle: This women’s clothing and home decor shop is tucked away in Lourmarin’s charming alleys.
 Browse their curated collection of clothing and accessories.
-Shop for the perfect hostess gift, for that impossible someone.
+Then, shop for the perfect hostess gift, for that impossible someone.
 More here.

-The Provence Market: Since we already love the colours, textures and characters of Provence’s markets, why not make that the company name?
+The Provence Market: Since we already love Provence’s markets’ colours, textures, and characters, why not make that the company name?
 Michele and Jean-Marie are a husband and wife team with a vision, complementary work experiences, and a love for Provence.
 The inspiration for fashionable women’s t-shirts from the Provence’s lifestyle.
 Playful designs evoke images that reflect an appreciation for art, nature, food and family.
-Shop the collection.